History of prostitution: 21st century

 In the 21st century, Afghans revived a method of prostituting young boys, which is referred to as bacha bazi.

-Since the break up of the Soviet Union thousands of eastern European women have become prostitutes in China, Western Europe, Israel, and Turkey every year.
+When the Soviet Union broke up, thousands of Eastern European women became prostitutes in China, Western Europe, Israel, and Turkey every year.
 There are tens of thousands of women from eastern Europe and Asia working as prostitutes in Dubai.
 Men from Saudi Arabia and the United Arab Emirates form a large proportion of the customers.

 India's devadasi girls are forced by their poor families to dedicate themselves to the Hindu goddess Renuka.
-The BBC wrote in 2007 that devadasis are "sanctified prostitutes."
+The BBC wrote in 2007 that devadasis are "sanctified prostitutes".

 In Germany, attempts to develop a comprehensive framework for prostitution in 2017 have been met by fierce opposition from sex workers, with less than 1% of the prostitutes submitting to their registration duty.